|Author:||Charette and Beaudette, 2018|

 Scarce late diorite plutons cuts the tonalite plutons and form bodies hundreds of metres to several kilometres in diameter, even-grained and medium-grained.
 A small mafic intrusive rock composite complex intruding into tonalite was mapped in more detail on the northeast side of the Deception Bay.
 This complex mainly consists of hornblende-biotite quartz diorite, which changes to hornblende-biotite tonalite towards the interior of the pluton.
 Quartz diorite contains inclusions of pyroxenite, diorite and tonalite (Lucas and St-Onge, 1997).
 There is a phase of mafic diorite associated with quartz diorite in which large ovoid plagioclase phenocrystals up to 3 cm in length dominate.
 Plagioclase phenocrystals have a hornblende core, and garnet inclusions are present locally.
 Clinopyroxene-hornblende-biotite pyroxenite forms a distinct second intrusive phase associated with quartz diorite and surrounding it.
 All units of the intrusive complex are cut by monzogranite veins.
 Foliated borders and a massive core with well-defined shear zones characterize the complex (Lucas and St-Onge, 1997).

-Subunit ApPkvk2a was introduced to distinguish mafic rocks that are commonly banded, but also occur as foliated to massive horizons.
+Subunit ApPkvk2a was introduced to distinguish mafic rocks that are commonly banded, but also occur as foliated to massive layers.
 Banded sequences are characterized by a compositional variation from diorite to gabbro.
 In several places, gabbro includes horizons rich in garnet porphyroblasts (0.5 to 1 cm) rimmed by plagioclase.
 A melanogabbro or pyroxenite is in transitional contact with gabbro or forms centimetric to metric boudinaged horizons.
 Banding is accentuated by leucosomes (5-15%) in bands or in discontinuous millimetric to centimetric clusters.
 These include garnet and clinopyroxene in places.
 A gneissic texture is observed locally.
-In places, metric horizons of metasedimentary rock are interbedded in the banded mafic sequence.
+In places, metric bands of metasedimentary rock are interbedded in the banded mafic sequence.
 This banded facies is granoblastic and fine-grained, while the foliated to massive facies is medium-grained.
 The foliated to massive facies occurs as horizons in banded rocks of subunit ApPkvk2a.
 When massive, diorite and gabbro are homogeneous and locally show a cumulate or speckled texture.
 Cluster leucosomes make up less than 10% of foliated gabbro.
 The main minerals of subunit ApPkvk2a rocks are hornblende and clinopyroxene, and the main accessory minerals are sphene, calcite, apatite, actinolite and epidote.
 In thin section, hornblende replaces pyroxene, which is usually observed as a relic in the core of hornblende crystals.

 Clastic fine-grained metasedimentary rocks have been preserved as large klippes in the tonalite and monzogranite plutons.
 They extend mainly to the east of Deception Bay.
 The dominant composition is semi-pelite.
 It has a rusty patina and is, in places, interstratified with pelitic and amphibolitic bands less than one metre thick.
 A marked stratification is characteristic of semi-pelite and pelite.
 These lithologies include local horizons of conglomerate, marble and amphibolite.
 In the Wakeham Bay area, tonalite and monzogranite massifs contain small lenses (0.5 m thick) of limestone marble (Lucas and St-Onge, 1997).